nabinkim0318/Customized_Playlist_Generator/cosSimVGGish/README.md

 git commit -m "commit-message" git push
 ```

+### Update 11/23
+* Alternative feature alignment (clipping) created, does not work as well as repetitive feature alignment.
+    - Makes sense, since it gives us more information.
+* Post processing causes loss of information, and hence result in a worse performing similarity function.
+    > The released AudioSet embeddings were postprocessed before release by applying a PCA transformation (which performs both PCA and whitening) as well as quantization to 8 bits per embedding element.
+This was done to be compatible with the YouTube-8M project which has released visual and audio embeddings for millions of YouTube videos in the same PCA/whitened/quantized format.

+    - both dimensionality reduction and quantization will cause loss of information.

 ### Update 11/21
 * MSD subset:
     - the start points seem to be kind of random